HLAS

 End of tax year payroll procedures

-As the 2021/22 tax year has now ended, employers need to carry out the following end of year procedures: Provide your employees with their P60 annual summaries by 31 May 2022; Prepare forms P11D for employees’ expenses and benefits by 5 July 2022; Update your employees’ payroll data for 2022/23, in particular their new tax codes; and Update your payroll software for 2022/23 if you haven’t already done so.
-Here is a link to the HMRC guidance: Payroll: annual reporting and tasks: Overview - GOV.UK (www.gov.uk).
-Please talk to us about your payroll – we would be delighted to help!
+As the 2021/22 tax year has now ended, employers need to carry out the following end of year procedures: Provide employees with their P60 annual summaries by 31 May 2022, Prepare forms P11D for employees’ expenses and benefits by 5 July 2022, Update employees’ payroll data for 2022/23, in particular their new tax codes, and Update their payroll software for 2022/23 if they haven’t already done so.

 Go to Top